small-hack/smol-metal/README.md

 # vps-configuration
-server management resources

-## Hetzner

-- [Management Console](https://robot.hetzner.com/server) - Credentials are in bitwarden

-- IP: 176.9.44.19
+Server management resources for resources that cant be managed/boot-strapped via Cloud-Init.

-## Run ansible playbook
+## How to run the ansible playbooks

 - Log in to bitwarden cli
 - Unlock the vault